Spatial Path Index Modulation in mmWave/THz-Band Integrated Sensing and Communications: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{adar} and communications systems have for several decades exclusively operated in different frequency bands as allocated by the regulatory bodies to minimize the interference to each other~\cite{mishra2019toward}.
-Modern radar systems operate in various portions of the spectrum -- from very-high-frequency (VHF) to Terahertz ({THz})~\cite{elbir_thz_jrc_Magazine_Elbir2022Aug} -- for different applications, such as over-the-horizon, air surveillance, meteorological, military, and automotive radars.
+\IEEEPARstart{F}{or} several decades, radar and communications systems have exclusively operated in different frequency bands as allocated by the regulatory bodies to minimize the interference to each other~\cite{mishra2019toward}.
+Modern radar systems operate in various portions of the spectrum -- from very-high-frequency (VHF) to Terahertz ({THz})~\cite{elbir_thz_jrc_Magazine_Elbir2022Aug} -- for different applications, such as over-the-horizon, air surveillance, meteorological, military, and automotive radars \cite{mishra2023signal}.
 Similarly, communications systems have progressed from ultra-high-frequency (UHF) to millimeter-wave (mmWave) in response to the demand for new services, the massive number of users, and the applications with high data rate demands \cite{jrc_TCOM_Liu2020Feb,elbir2021JointRadarComm}.
 As a result, there has been substantial interest in designing \textit{integrated sensing and communications} (ISAC) systems that jointly access the scarce radio spectrum on an integrated hardware platform~\cite{mishra2019toward,liu2020co,duggal2020doppler,sedighi2021localization}.
 In particular, as the allocation of the spectrum beyond 100 GHz is underway, ISAC is currently witnessing frantic research activity to simultaneously achieve high-resolution sensing and high data rate communications system architecture at both upper mmWave~\cite{mishra2019toward,thz_isac5_Petrov2019May} and low THz frequencies~\cite{elbir2021JointRadarComm,elbir_thz_jrc_Magazine_Elbir2022Aug}.